scarf005/fedora-websites-3.0/README.md

 - [Tailwindcss editor setup](https://tailwindcss.com/docs/editor-setup)
 - a postcss plugin is required if you use `<style lang="postcss"></style>` in your vue components
 - [Check out Tailwind's Documentation for help](https://tailwindcss.com/)

----

-## Vanilla Vue Setup and Usage

-This is the original project folder

-- cd into `client/`
-- run `npm install` to install packages
-- run `npm run dev` for a live development server
-- to clean up formatting, run `npm run format` to clean up all files (except node_modules)
-- the linter is giving a parsing error for unexpected token.
-This doesn't seem to be effecting anything and is likely a configuration issue.
-- This was set up prior to creating the Nuxt version.
-Some of the filename conventions are a bit different and more generic.
-  - It still uses file based routing, however components need to be imported
-  - use `@vueuse/head` plugin for handling page metadata